 Adroit communications can illuminate local authorities’ indifference and inaction, disclose forces acting in collusion, and divulge discrepancies between the stated values of the adversary and its failure to act responsibly.
 Dependable information is of immeasurable and irreplaceable value.

 Mary King is Director of the James Lawson Institute and a professor of peace and conflict studies at the UN-affiliated University for Peace.
 She is also a Distinguished Rothermere American Institute Fellow at the University of Oxford, Britain.
-Her outstanding work for the U.S. civil rights movement includes having serving on the Student Nonviolent Coordinating Committee (SNCC).Read More
+Her work for the U.S. civil rights movement includes having served on the staff of the Student Nonviolent Coordinating Committee (SNCC).Read More